6421-NOC

 Duties

-Retail salespersons and sales clerks perform some or all of the following duties:
+Retail salespersons perform some or all of the following duties:

 • Greet customers and discuss the goods or services offered for purchase, rental or lease